 - replace them with a compatible, functionally equivalent, and non-infringing substitute in a manner that does not degrade performance, functionality or quality.

-- The indemnifying party will pay all damages and costs finally awarded against the indemnified party because of the indemnified claim, including the reasonable costs and attorney’s fees incurred by the indemnified party because of the claim, and/or all amounts payable by the indemnified party in connection with a settlement made in compliance with subsection (d) below.
+- The indemnifying party will pay all damages and costs finally awarded against the indemnified party because of the indemnified claim, including the reasonable costs and attorney’s fees incurred by the Indemnified Party because of the claim, and/or all amounts payable by the Indemnified Party in connection with a settlement made in compliance with subsection (d) below.

 - Force Majeure.
-We will not be liable to you or your End Users for any delay or failure to perform any obligation on account of causes beyond our reasonable control and without our fault or negligence, including, but not limited to, acts of God, acts of civil or military authority, strikes, fires, riots, wars, embargoes, internet disruptions, hacker attacks or communications failures (“Force Majeure Events”), will not be liable to the other party, its customers or its End Users or any of its Service Providers for any delay or failure to perform obligations on account of the Force Majeure Event, provided that the Affected Party uses commercially reasonable efforts (a) to notify the other party of the existence and impact of the Force Majeure Event, and (b) to minimize the impact of the force majeure event.
-Where a force majeure event prevents us from performing our obligations for a period that you deem unreasonable, you may terminate the relevant Services Agreement on 15 days’ written notice to us.
-You will not be obligated to pay any fees for Aeris Services relating to any period during which we were essentially unable to provide such services due to a Force Majeure Event.
+A party (“Affected Party”) whose performance of any obligation (other than payment of money) under a Services Agreement or these terms is impacted by causes beyond its reasonable control and without its fault or negligence, including, but not limited to, acts of God, acts of civil or military authority, strikes, fires, riots, wars, embargoes, internet disruptions, hacker attacks or communications failures (“Force Majeure Events”), will not be liable to the other party, its customers or its End Users or any of its Service Providers for any delay or failure to perform obligations on account of the Force Majeure Event, provided that the Affected Party uses commercially reasonable efforts (a) to notify the other party of the existence and impact of the Force Majeure Event, and (b) to minimize the impact of the Force Majeure Event.
+Where a Force Majeure Event prevents the Affected Party from performing its obligations for a period that the other party deems unreasonable, the other party may terminate the relevant Services Agreement on 15 days’ written notice to the Affected Party.
+Customer will not be obligated to pay the reasonable portion of any fees for Aeris Services relating to any period during which Aeris was essentially unable to provide such services due to a Force Majeure Event.
 However, Customer will be liable to pay any fees for Aeris Services already delivered to Customer.

 - Compliance with Laws.

 - Local Laws.
-We will each comply at our own cost with any laws or rules of a governmental or regulatory authority having jurisdiction over us in performing our obligations under, or using any Aeris Services provided under, a Services Agreement.
-You understand and agree that you, and not Aeris, will have sole responsibility for determining whether use of Aeris Services are in compliance with the laws of any jurisdiction where you operate or where your End Users are located.
+Each party will comply at its own cost with any laws or rules of a governmental or regulatory authority having jurisdiction over such party in performing its obligations under, or using any Aeris Services provided under, a Services Agreement.
+Customer understands that Aeris disclaims responsibility for determining whether use of Aeris Services to provide Customer Services violates the laws of any jurisdiction where Customer operates or where Customer’s End Users are located.
 Customer will be solely responsible for determining whether Customer may lawfully provide Customer Services to Customer’s customers and End Users in the jurisdictions where Customer intends to use them.

-ADDENDUM 1 TO AERIS SERVICES TERMS
+Addendum 1 to AERIS SERVICES TERMS

-We mutually acknowledge that programs that use services such as the Aeris Services, including connected vehicle programs, asset tracking or other Internet of Things applications, is a coordinated effort among multiple parties, including not only you and Aeris, but also Device manufacturers, Wireless Providers, and cloud storage or other Service Providers.
-Each entity involved in your IoT program has the principal responsibility to secure those components of the IoT program under its control and to manage access to those components as necessary to protect its systems and to provide for the security and privacy of data in its possession.
-The purposes of this Addendum 1 are:
+The parties mutually acknowledge that programs that use services such as the Aeris Services, including connected vehicle programs, asset tracking or other Internet of Things applications, is a coordinated effort among multiple parties, including not only Customer and Aeris but also Device manufacturers, Wireless Providers and other Service Providers.
+Each of Aeris, Customers and these other entities has the principal responsibility to secure those components of such program under its control and to manage access to those components as necessary to protect systems and to provide for the security and privacy of data in its possession.

 - to specify a framework for handling any security vulnerabilities or actual or threatened security incidents;